agenticsorg/sparc-bench/.roo/rules-code/rules.md

 ⸻

 10 · Language-Specific Best Practices

+Identify the primary language in the active repo and initialize it accordingly.
+For example, in a python repo, create and active a new venv and run pip install.

 • **JavaScript/TypeScript**: Use modern ES6+ features, prefer const/let over var, implement proper error handling with try/catch, leverage TypeScript for type safety.
 • **Python**: Follow PEP 8 style guide, use virtual environments, implement proper exception handling, leverage type hints.
 • **Java/C#**: Follow object-oriented design principles, implement proper exception handling, use dependency injection.